-The commodity being manufactured by marketing machines is; money, influence, and the promises or obligations for; attention, labour and property — as we now know, this all translates or converts back and forth, with money as the typically trusted base currency for these things.
+The commodities being manufactured by marketing machines are; money, influence — and the promises, or obligations, for attention, labour, and property.
+As we now know, this all translates or converts back and forth, using money as the typically trusted base currency — and in future, cryptocurrencies and smart contracts.

 What are the raw materials for these marketing machines?